-I love going to concerts in the parks, films on rooftops, site specific modern dance pieces, theater in the parking lots, art openings, spontaneous dance parties.
+I love going to concerts in the parks, films on rooftops, site specific dance pieces, theater in parking lots, art openings, spontaneous dance parties.
 I also love to get out of the city, hike in the mountains or the desert, scuba dive, ski, look for modern ruins, explore abandoned infrastructure.
-I was a competitive swimmer, coach, and teacher, so I can help you if you want.
-I will dig into a mellow nights at home, bbq out on the deck or order in from this amazing afgan place down the street, catch up on movies or bad TV.
+I was a competitive swimmer, coach, and teacher, so I can help you if you'd like.
+I will dig into a mellow night at home, bbq out on the deck or order in from this amazing afgan place down the street, catch up on movies or bad TV.

-Travel is just great, but as far as I can tell everyone would agree on that (or maybe everyone who doesn't like to travel just keeps their mouths shut).
-For those who it does matter to, I've had some sensational experiences in Argentina, Brazil, Japan, Mexico, Alaska, UK, Ireland, Belgium, Netherlands, Italy, and France.
-I'm inclined to be the person exploring the ruins, going to art openings, sitting in with the band at the club, riding horses through the mountains, mountain biking in bear country, smuggling cigarettes into Cuba, or scuba diving, rather than just lying out in the sun.
+Travel is just great, but as far as I can tell everyone would agree on that (or maybe anyone who doesn't like to travel just keeps quiet about it).
+For those who it does matter to, I've spent time in Argentina, Brazil, Japan, Mexico, Alaska, UK, Ireland, Belgium, Netherlands, Italy, and France.
+I'm inclined to be the person exploring rather than just lying out in the sun.
 I like to get out into the woods.
 I'm not a nazi about it but I won't opt for all inclusive resort style travel.
-I've never been on a cruise but I thought the reality dating show "Shipmates," was genius.
-But it didn't make me want to go on a cruise.
+I've never been on a cruise but I thought the reality TV show "Shipmates," was hilarious.
+However, it didn't make me want to go on a cruise.